 I thought about including photos in this post but decided it would make it too long.
 Honestly, Yelp is a better place to look at photos of the food, since you can see a lot at once.
 Sometimes I do this before deciding whether or not to go to a new place, to get a sense of the food.
 Plating can say a lot!

 Also, you’ll notice that all of my food places are in Manhattan.
 I’ve eaten at some places in Brooklyn, Long Island City, and Queens, but not a ton.
 Yes, I’m biased toward Manhattan (this is true of a lot of new yorkers), but that’s because that’s where I’ve lived, and if you visit NYC, that’s where you are most likely to spend your time too.
 There are already way more restaurants on this island than I will be able to get to.

-If you need a short list, here are my top 10 favorite food places of all in NYC:
+If you need a short list, here are my top 10 favorite food places of all:

 - Pizza Loves Emily – The Emmy Burger is the best burger I’ve ever eaten, and I also recommend any of the Grandma style pizzas (West Village)